-If you were disappointed by some of the information above, you will be glad to hear that this Gigabyte card does not disappoint when it comes to power, performance, and overclocking.
+If you were disappointed by some of the information above, you would be glad to hear that this Gigabyte card does not disappoint when it comes to power, performance, and overclocking.

-Naturally, with a higher power limit and a higher factory overclock, this GPU is going to produce a lot more heat and that is definitely noticeable.
+Naturally, with a higher power limit and factory overclock, this GPU is going to produce a lot more heat, and that is definitely noticeable.

-Where the TUF and X TRIO rarely went over 65 °C, the GAMING OC 8G quickly reached an average temperature of 70 °C. That is quite a lot more, but considering the performance you would get out of that extra heat, it doesn’t look too bad.
+While the TUF and X TRIO rarely went over 65 °C, the GAMING OC 8G quickly reached an average temperature of 70 °C. That is a lot more, but considering the performance you can gain with that extra heat, it doesn’t seem too bad.

 The Best RTX 3070s – Which One Is For You?

-All of these three variants of NVIDIA’s RTX 3070 perform well in every aspect while also coming at a fair price.
-Worst case scenario, people need to pay $70 over the Founders Edition.
+All three of these variants of NVIDIA’s RTX 3070 perform well in every aspect while also coming at a fair price.
+The worst-case scenario is needing to pay $70 more than the Founders Edition.

-At the end of the day, finding any NVIDIA FE card is usually impossible.
-In other words, all of these three cards are a great deal.
+At the end of the day, finding any NVIDIA FE card is usually near impossible.
+In other words, any of these three cards is a great deal.

-But, which one of these is for you?
+Which one of these is the best graphics card for you?

-The MSI RTX 3070 GAMING X TRIO is the Best Overall option because of the impressive thermals, good boost clocks, and design.
+The MSI RTX 3070 GAMING X TRIO is the Best Overall option because of its impressive thermals, good boost clocks, and design.
 The card is great in almost every aspect.

 The ASUS RTX 3070 TUF GAMING gets the Best Value award.
 The TUF is just as good as the X TRIO.
-Saving ten dollars might not be a lot of money, but you could invest it for a slightly better motherboard or even RAM.
+Ten dollars might not be a lot of money, but you could invest it in a slightly better motherboard or even more RAM.